bloominstituteoftechnology/portfolio-website/README.md

 You have the ability to write HTML, CSS, and responsive media queries.
 You also know how to identify and write responsive units.
 It's time to put that knowledge into action by reading someone else's code and adding your own flavor.
 You will be building a portfolio website from a template found on [https://html5up.net/](https://html5up.net/).

-## Project Set Up
+## Project Set-Up

 ### Follow these steps to set up and work on your project:

-_ Watch this walk through video:  https://youtu.be/P2Y9W29kcjs
+_ Watch this walkthrough video:  https://youtu.be/P2Y9W29kcjs

 - [ ] Create a forked copy of this project.
 - [ ] Add PM as collaborator on Github.